libjohn/rfun_flipped/README.md

 ## workshop_rfun_flipped

-Due to COVID-19, This repo supports preparation for remote [zoom-based teaching.
+This repo supports preparation for remote [zoom-based teaching.
 I'm flipping the workshop.](https://rfun.library.duke.edu/portfolio/r_flipped/)

 ## Preparation

-This [letter](0_prepare.md) will be sent in advance to workshop registrants.

-### quickStart with R

 R and the Tidyverse are a data-first coding language that enables reproducible workflows.
 In this two-part workshop, you'll learn the fundamentals of R, everything you need to know to quickly get started.

+I recommend installing R and RStudio ([how-to video](https://www.youtube.com/watch?v=udPgQWHDpz8)) on your local machine.
+There are cloud versions of RStudio that will work.
+The cloud version has some very minor differences that, in my experience, are monumental differences for beginners.
+Therefore I recommend installing the R/RStudio locally if possible.
+Anyway, I think the flexibility of a local install outweighs the minor convenience of a cloud instance.
+I will not cover the differences in the workshop.

+### quickStart with R

+The `quickstart.qmd`{=} (or \_output/quickstart.html) represents the general outline of the flipped workshop -- i.e. what we can reasonably cover in [two 2-hour workshops (videos available.)](https://rfun.library.duke.edu/portfolio/r_flipped/) In fact, the `quickstart.qmd`{=} file is the basic guide I follow when people sign-up for my workshops.
+Meanwhile the `outline.qmd`{=} (or \_output/outline.qmd) file represents the grand overview of how to reach *Tidy data fluency with R* (book forthcoming).
+You can find an HTML report of the outline in the \_output directory.
+I serve these files out of github because I want you to immediately start using practical reproducible approaches and I want you to have the code locally.
+A book is great and I recommend many in the outline, but my goal is to get you working with code, today.

+#### The workshop

 This is a two-part workshop.
 In **Part 1** you'll learn the fundamentals of R, everything you need to know to quickly get started.
-You'll learn how to access and install RStudio, how to wrangle data for analysis, gain a brief introduction to visualization, practice Exploratory Data Analysis (EDA), and how to generate reports.
+You'll learn how to wrangle data for analysis, gain a brief introduction to visualization, practice Exploratory Data Analysis (EDA), and how to generate reports.
 In **Part 2** you'll learn about visualization using ggplot2, how to make interactive charts for use in dashboards, how to reshape and merge data, and be introduced to models.

 **Part 1 has no prerequisites** and no prior experience is necessary.
 By the end of part 1 you will import data, edit and save scripts, subset data, use projects to organize your work, and develop self-help techniques.